GDPR Related National Laws & Modifications

 Sensitive personal data may also be processed without consent for employment purposes to comply with legal obligations relating to labor law, social security and social protection law (except in cases where the employee has an overriding legitimate interest).
 When processing sensitive personal data without the employee’s consent, employers should document the data that is being processed along with the reason why the employer’s interests outweigh the interests of the employees.

 Employee monitoring is only permitted when the employer can document how the employee is believed to have engaged in criminal conduct or committed a serious breach of their employment duties.
+In addition, the Federal Labour Court holds that the permanent monitoring of employees and monitoring without sufficient grounds is impermissible and evidence gathered during illegal monitoring must not be used in court.

 Consent in the Employment Context